Enhancing Quantum Algorithms for Quadratic Unconstrained Binary Optimization via Integer Programming: Introduction

-\paragraph{Quantum computation and MaxCut.} Significant technological progress in quantum computation (QC) hardware has been achieved in the last decade, improving both digital (\cf \eg \cite{Arute_2019,Hyypp_2022}) and analog quantum computers (\cf \eg \cite{Hauke_2020,Dwave_2021}).
+\paragraph*{Quantum computation and MaxCut.} Significant technological progress in quantum computation (QC) hardware has been achieved in the last decade, improving both digital (\cf \eg \cite{Arute_2019,Hyypp_2022}) and analog quantum computers (\cf \eg \cite{Hauke_2020,Dwave_2021}).
 The availability of quantum hardware has driven researchers to seek for practical quantum advantage in various fields of applications.
-Among those, combinatorial optimization plays a prominent role (\cf \eg \cite{Harrigan_2021}), although clear advantages have not yet been shown \cite{JuengerLobe_2021}.
-Here, commonly used algorithms are the quantum approximate optimization algorithm (QAOA) in digital QC (\cf \cite{Farhi_2014}), and quantum annealing (QA) in analog QC (\cf \cite{Hauke_2020}).
-Although from a theoretical point of view, both algorithms are applicable to a broad range of combinatorial optimization problems, research is mainly focused on quadratic unconstrained binary optimization (QUBO) which is equivalent to MaxCut (\cf \cite{Hammer_1965, Barahona_1989,DESIMONE_1990}).
-The reason is, that many current quantum hardware platforms, both digital and analog, have a natural connection to QUBO. \footnote{In the physics literature, usually the term \qm{Ising model} is used instead of QUBO.} Therefore, the usual approach is to model the problem of interest as a QUBO problem \cite{Lucas_2014}.
+Among those, combinatorial optimization plays a prominent role (\cf \eg \cite{Abbas2023}), although clear advantages have not yet been shown \tb{\cite{Ronnow2014,JuengerLobe_2021}}.
+Here, commonly used algorithms are the QAOA in digital QC (\cf \cite{Farhi_2014}), and quantum annealing in analog QC (\cf \cite{Hauke_2020}).
+Although from a theoretical point of view, both algorithms are applicable to a broad range of combinatorial optimization problems, research is mainly focused on quadratic unconstrained binary optimization (QUBO). \tb{QUBO and MaxCut are equivalent problems as there exists a linear transformation between them.
+In particular, any QUBO problem on $n$ variables can be transformed into an equivalent MaxCut instance on $n+1$ vertices (\cf \cite{Hammer_1965, Barahona_1989,DESIMONE_1990}).
+We detail this transformation in~Sec.~\ref{sec:prelim}.} The reason for the prominence of QUBO in QC is that many current quantum hardware platforms, both digital and analog, have a natural connection to QUBO. \footnote{In the physics literature, usually the term \qm{Ising model} is used instead of QUBO.} Therefore, the usual approach is to model the problem of interest as a QUBO problem \cite{Lucas_2014}.
 Moreover, technical restrictions of current hardware limit the size of treatable QUBO problems.
-The maximum treatable problem size usually also depends on the problem density but is typically an order of magnitude larger for analogue quantum computers than for digital ones.
-It is reasonable to expect that, even if QC achieves clear experimental advantages, such restrictions due to quantum hardware persist.
+The maximum treatable problem size depends \tb{not only on the hardware size but also heavily} on the problem density. \tb{Here, analog QC encounters significant overhead in quantum resources when embedding dense problem graphs onto sparse hardware graphs~\cite{Choi2008,Choi2010}.
+Similarly, in digital QC, qubit routing adds additional quantum overhead for dense problems~\cite{WBLW_2023}.
+In digital QC, also error correction~\cite{nielsen_chuang_2010} or error mitigation~\cite{van_den_Berg_2022,Temme_2017} require additional resources.} It is reasonable to expect that, even if QC achieves clear experimental advantages, such restrictions due to quantum hardware persist.
 Therefore, algorithmic size-reduction techniques will be necessary to leverage the full potential of QC.